 I’ve worked on the web since its earliest days.
 From the early to mid-1990’s, before the first browsers were built.
-In college I studied computer science at post grad level where I continued my passion for coding languages.
+In college, I studied computer science at post grad level where I continued my passion for coding languages.

 My first job was working as a network engineer and part time AS/400 programmer for a big multinational.
 That started to get a bit dull after a while, and I was becoming more and more interested in the evolution of the web at that time.
-I then got a contract to develop a web presence for a large petroleum company and afterward started my own company which focused on issuing invoices.
+I then got a contract to develop a web presence for a large petroleum company and afterwards started my own company which focused on issuing invoices.
 That company was called Hugbubble.
 It has been a great vehicle for me to do interesting software projects ever since.

 We worked in a ‘guerilla’ fashion, jumping onto diverse projects that interested us.
 Sometimes Hugbubble has been my sole income, other times it has been just for fun.
 We worked on a project within Second Life for a psychology experiment with students in the Psychology department of Stanford University.
-SL is a great tool to look at learning due to the affordances it offers, and the lost cost / low risk nature of the environment.
+SL is a great tool to look at learning due to the affordances it offers and the lost cost / low-risk nature of the environment.
 Second Life faded in popularity due to being too difficult for newcomers to learn the interface, but as the interfaces mature (think goggles, haptics, etc) then VR (Virtual Reality) will hopefully become more natural and easier to get into.